Wi-Fi technology has advanced greatly, as has its protection. The latest standard, WPA3, is designed to keep your network safer than ever.

 Key Takeaways

-- WPA3 is the latest Wi-Fi security protocol, mandatory since July 2020.
+- WPA3 is the latest Wi-Fi security protocol, and it has been mandatory since July 2020.

 - It offers stronger encryption compared to WPA2.